Dress up your kitty (or small dog) for the 4th of July with this Free Patriotic Cat-Kerchief Sewing Pattern and tutorial! (Cat Neckerchief)

-It’s not only thunderstorms that Rocky is afraid of, he is also very frightened by fireworks.
-The loud pops and booms always send him scrambling to hide in my room.
-I’m always afraid he’ll get locked in there one day and begin using a spot in my room instead of his litter box.
+Loud noises, like thunderstorms and fireworks, always send him scrambling to hide in my room.
+What worries me is that one day he’ll get locked in my room and begin using a spot in my room instead of his litter box.
+EEEK!

 - Make sure to bring him or her indoors.

 - Let your cat hide in his favorite hiding spot.
-(Perhaps spray a favorite blanket or pillow with the FELIWAY® CLASSIC Spray and put it in their favorite spot.)
 Let him come out when ready.

 - Stay calm yourself and gently comfort and pet your cat if he’ll let you (but don’t give extra attention if he doesn’t want it, this will stress him out even more.).